Domestic policy of the Evo Morales administration: Indigenous languages in schools

-Morales supports a movement to teach indigenous languages such as Aymara, Quechua, and Guaraní which are spoken mainly in the rural areas of Bolivia.
+Morales supports a movement to teach indigenous languages such as Aymara, Quechua, and Guarani which are spoken mainly in the rural areas of Bolivia.
 His government estimates that only 37% of the population speaks a native language that predates the introduction of Spanish in the 16th century.
 Morales's Education Ministry has declared the drive to increase this percentage as part of a broad effort "to decolonize the mindset and the Bolivian state."
 The program is seen as "emblematic of his government's indigenous-based social agenda".
 In 2006 Morales's Minister of Education and Culture, Félix Patzi, announced that he would require all government employees to take indigenous language training.
 The Morales government's proposal to require all state schools to teach the languages has angered many urban Bolivians who see it as a move to replace Spanish.
 This is denied by the Morales government who point out that over half of Bolivians claim indigenous heritage and that it should not be shameful to speak an indigenous language outside of the home or local community.
 Patzi brought further controversy to the movement by calling Bolivians who can't speak an indigenous language "an embarrassment" and by issuing a letter stating that no school would be recognized unless they guaranteed indigenous language instruction in the 2007 academic year.